 What’s different between women’s and men’s jewelry?

-Beyond the similar silhouettes, men’s jewelry is best summed up as this: Compared to women’s, it’s a totally different beast, with a whole new group of rules.
+Beyond the similar silhouettes, the best men’s jewelry is best summed up like this: Compared to women’s, it’s a totally different beast, with a whole new group of rules.

 As a starting spot, especially if you’ve never even worn a pair of cufflinks before, you’ve got to keep a few rules in mind.